 The birdies were plentiful at Albany Golf Club in the Bahamas, as 17 of the 18 players in the field shot even par or better in Round 2.
 Co-leader Jon Rahm nearly matched Rickie Fowler’s course-record 61 with a scintillating 63 on Friday.

 After a quiet first-round 71 on Thursday, Jon Rahm turned up the heat in Round 2 with a flawless scorecard that included nine birdies and no bogeys.
 At the tournament’s halfway point, he shares the lead with Henrik Stenson at -10.

 “The way I hit the ball off the tee today, I just set myself to have a lot of birdie chances out there,” Rahm said after his round.

 Woods was climbing the leaderboard nicely, with a round of five under par through 17 holes.
 But on No. 18, his wayward tee shot landed in a bush, and the ensuing trouble resulted in a double bogey, and a final score of 69.

 For a few moments after his round, it looked as though Woods might be penalized for a double-hit from the bush.
 Though slow-motion footage revealed that he did in fact hit the ball twice, a Rules Decision that took effect last year prevented him from being penalized because his infraction could not be seen by the naked eye.
-Woods is currently T14 through 36 holes.